Gender Gap Persists in Fundraising Salaries

 Women's Impact Initiative

-The Women’s Impact Initiative (WII) is an 18-month initiative to assess, address and highlight the specific issues and challenges that women in the fundraising profession face.
+The Women’s Impact Initiative (WII) addresses and highlights specific issues and challenges that women in the fundraising profession face.

 What We Do Matters

 The ongoing objectives are focused on research, education, raising awareness, and developing women into leaders.
 We are holding a Women’s Impact Summit, October 5-6, 2019, to provide education around the research findings, to raise awareness of the issues women face, and to celebrate the first cohort in the Leadership & Development program.